-If you have Magic, you may spend your Knowledge points learning various spells.
+If you have Magic, you may spend your Allocation points learning various spells.
 These spells will then be available to take with you on sessions and cast, using your Magic stat.

 As you go in your travels, you will acquire more points.
 These points can then also be dumped directly into your stats.
 Re-calculate the resulting stat where appropriate.
 So if you get 10 points and place them into Agility, then you have 40 points.
 Multiply that by *.1, get 4.
 Then add 2 to it.
 Your new resulting agility is 6.

 The system now uses a d100 (100-sided die) for most rolls.
 Everyone has a series of stats that generally go 0 through 200.
 Points are assigned to the stat; you are given a set amount of points to start, and slowly gain more points to invest in the stats as you play.
 To calculate the effect of those stats you've built up, all you have to do is multiply the points in a stat by the modifier, to get the final resulting stat.
 How that stat is used is then going to be described after the charsheet below.